muses-code-js/js-intro-workshop/README.md

-If you familiar with git you can clone repositore to your machine and simply start working through files starting from README.md file, after jump to js/level1.js file.
+If you familiar with git you can clone this repository to your machine and simply start working through files starting from README.md file, after that jump to js/level1.js file.

 If you don't know what is git, relax, you can download the folder on your machine - go to 'releases' tab over the yellow line on the page and download folder 'Source code (zip)'.
 Unzip it and start from README.md file, after jump to js/level1.js file.